sarahleavitt/nbPaper2/README.md

 ### Paper2Results.R

-This program reads in all of the results from the the simulation scenarios and then calculates all results used in Leavitt et al. ???? including values in the text, tables and figures.
+This program reads in all of the results from the the simulation scenarios and then calculates all results including values in the text, tables and figures.